ONCE upon a time, a manufacturing company stood in the heart of Nnewi, the industrial hub of the south-eastern state of Anambra, Nigeria.

-Nigeria had a privatisation exercise in 2013, where government energy facilities were sold to the private sector.
-Power supply has not improved since then, say Nigerians, as generation is about 7000 megawatts (MW) and distribution between 3,000 and 5000MW – for a population of over 200 million people.
+Nigeria had a privatisation exercise in 2013, where government power facilities were sold to the private sector.
+Power supply has not improved since then, say Nigerians, as generation is about 7000 megawatts (MW) and distribution between 3,000 and 5000MW – for a population of over 200 people.

 With 102 million people, Egypt generated 24,700MW as far back as 2010 and nearly all of the population had 100 per cent electricity then.
-With an inefficient energy sector, even South Africa has a domestic electricity generation capacity of 58,095 megawatts (MW) from all sources, especially coal, according to Power Africa.
+Even with an inefficient energy sector, South Africa has a domestic electricity generation capacity of 58,095 megawatts (MW) from all sources, especially coal, according to Power Africa.

-The story of Tower Aluminum is also an interesting one.
-It was a household name in Nigeria in the 1970s and 80s.
+Tower was a household name in Nigeria in the 1970s and 80s.
 The company was set up in Nigeria in 1959 and served several homes with pots, plates, spoons and roofing sheets.

-Tower’s trouble escalated in 2016 when Access Bank filed a petition before a Federal High Court in Lagos against it over an alleged debt of N2.6bn.
+Its trouble escalated in 2016 when Access Bank filed a petition before a Federal High Court in Lagos against it over an alleged debt of N2.6 billion.
 Four years later, the company closed down, with workers accusing it of illegally retrenching them.